FACTBOX-The economic remedies for the coronavirus

 THE EUROPEAN UNION

 European Union leaders have so far failed to agree radical measures to tackle the crisis.
-The head of the bloc's executive Ursula von der Leyen said the European Commission will set up a joint investment fund with firepower of 25 billion euros ($28 billion) from existing resources to cushion the blow to vulnerable sectors of the bloc's economies.
+European Commission chief Ursula von der Leyen said in a tweet on Thursday that Brussels was working on responses including a "package to prop up the EU economy".

 GERMANY